 vSphere Trust Authority services, at least one external KMIP-compliant key server, the vCenter Server systems, and your ESXi hosts contribute to the Trusted Infrastructure.

 About the Trusted Infrastructure

-A Trusted Infrastructure consists of at least one vSphere Trust Authority Cluster, at least one Trusted Cluster, and at least one external KMIP-compliant key management server.
+A Trusted Infrastructure consists of at least one vSphere Trust Authority Cluster, at least one Trusted Cluster, and at least one external KMIP-compliant key server.
 Each cluster contains ESXi hosts that run specific vSphere Trust Authority services, as shown in the following figure.